chase-moskal/crnc/README.md

 ⏬ download exchange rates from the [bank of canada](https://www.bankofcanada.ca/valet/docs)
 💾 rates are cached for an hour by default
 🌎 formats numbers in accordance to browser locale
-💴 guesses display currency preference based on locale
+💴 assumes user's currency preference based on locale
 💖 free and open source, just for you

 <br/>